+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 In this situation, the parents won’t need to go through the processes mentioned above.
 Because one of the parents is a Spanish citizen, the child will receive Spanish citizenship upon birth.
 Besides that, as one of the parents is a Spanish citizen, even if you recorded the facts of your child’s birth outside of Spain, the child can rightfully apply for Spanish nationality.

-Born by Stateless Parents
+Child Born in Spain to Stateless Parents

 If parents of a child born in Spain have lost nationality to their countries, the law states that the child cannot remain stateless.
 Because of this, the child will be granted Spanish citizenship if the parents request it and prove their child could not get an alternative nationality.